-New update · CRETE Playtest update for 29 September 2025
+New Update · CRETE Playtest update for 29 September 2025

-- Fixed a critical bug where Breaker and Finisher abilities were not properly initialised in multiplayer.
+- Fixed a critical bug where the Bio-swapper didn't show weapons if in another language.

-- Improved interaction and look to Bio-swapper, Assembler and Evolution tree, including more stations, so it is easier to navigate in multiplayer.
+- Assembler and Biolab refresh rate increase so it is easier to do quick iterations.

 Update notes via Steam Community